Labs64/netlicensing.io/_posts/2020-11-18-onboard-users-using-interactive-product-tours-with-guidechimp.md

 - GuideChimp is a well-maintained library with great support and documentation.
 - A fresh and modern look&feel can be easily customized according to your needs and brand identity.
-- Great support of Single Page Applications build with Angular, Vue.js, React, and other dynamic JS-Frameworks.
+- Great support for Single Page Applications built with Angular, Vue.js, React, and other dynamic JS-Frameworks.
-- Modular design allows functionality extension and customisations.
+- Modular design allows functionality extension and customizations.
 - GuideChimp can be extended using out-of-the-box and third-party [plugins](https://github.com/Labs64/GuideChimp/wiki/Plugins){:target="_blank"}{:rel="noopener nofollow"}.
-- You can enable tour on the lazy-loaded or delayed elements in single-page applications.
+- You can compose tours on lazy-loaded or delayed elements in a single-page application.
 - GuideChimp is designed as a JS class, so you can easily inherit from it and change / add custom methods.
-- With [GuideChimp Chrome Extension](https://chrome.google.com/webstore/detail/guidechimp-chrome-extensi/afecedbgkfoijeligfjflidfddndnjng){:target="_blank"}{:rel="noopener nofollow"} you can start guided tours on any website with ZERO! code effort.
+- With [GuideChimp Chrome Extension](https://chrome.google.com/webstore/detail/guidechimp-chrome-extensi/afecedbgkfoijeligfjflidfddndnjng){:target="_blank"}{:rel="noopener nofollow"} you can start guided tours on any website with ZERO! coding effort.
 - ... see the full list of GuideChimp features [here](https://www.labs64.com/guidechimp/#features){:target="_blank"}

 ### What can you do with GuideChimp?

-These are only some few examples of how you can use GuideChimp in your web applications.
+These are only few examples of what you can achieve with GuideChimp in your web application:

 - **User Experience:** Implement engaging and personalised guides to walk users through your system.
 - **User Onboarding:** Successfully onboard your users from day one with an intuitive step by step walkthroughs.